dloscutoff/hbl/docs/thimble-builtins.md

 ### `map-right`

 Takes a 2-argument function, a value, and a list; pairs the second argument with each element of the third argument, passes each pair through the function, and returns a new list containing the results.

+### `zip-with`

+Takes a 2-argument function and two lists; pairs corresponding elements from the two arguments, passes each pair through the function, and returns a new list containing the results.
+If the argument lists are of different lengths, the result has the same length as the shorter list.